AsmaZbt/Arabic_VSD/README.md

 # Arabic_VSD
-data used for Arabic verb sense disambiguation
+File F used to list :

+-the related prepositions for each verb based on dictionary.
+-the senses of the fifty verbs.